Development Status of the KIPM Detector Consortium: Current Status

 \section{Current Status}

-Our consortium has recently demonstrated world-leading KIPM detector resolution on energy absorbed by the sensitive superconducting element of $\sigma_{E_\mathrm{abs}}= 2.1$ eV~\cite{Temples2024}.
-However, our resolution on energy deposited in the substrate is limited to $\sigma_{E} \approx 320$ eV due to our observed single-percent phonon collection efficiency, $\eta$.
+Our consortium has recently demonstrated world-leading KIPM detector resolution on energy in the sensor (\textit{i.e.}, energy resolution of the quasiparticle channel) of $\sigma_{E_\mathrm{abs}}= 2.1$ eV~\cite{Temples2024, Cardani2018, Cardani2021a, Cruciani2022, Delicato2023}.
+However, our resolution on energy deposited in the substrate (\textit{i.e.}, energy resolution of the phonon channel) is limited to $\sigma_{E_\mathrm{dep}} \approx 320$ eV due to our observed single-percent phonon collection efficiency, $\eta$ (see \S\ref{sec:pulses} for a discussion on the measurement methodology).
 Similar values of $\eta$ have been observed in all of our current devices, as summarized in Table~\ref{tab:current_status} and discussed in \S\ref{sec:pce}.
-In this table, the first column indicates the device name while the following three columns show the device resolution on energy deposited in the substrate $\sigma_{E}$, the phonon collection efficiency $\eta$, and the resolution on energy absorbed by the inductor $\sigma_{E_\mathrm{abs}}$, respectively.
+In this table, the first two columns indicates the mask ID and device name.
+The third column indicates the fractional area coverage of the sensitive inductor $f_\mathrm{fill}^\mathrm{ind}$ with respect to a single face of the chip~\bibnote{To determine the total fill fraction, divide the quoted number by 2.
+This neglects the 4 thin faces, but their contribution to the total surface area of the device is negligible.}.
+The following three columns show the device resolution on energy deposited in the substrate $\sigma_{E_\mathrm{dep}}$, the phonon collection efficiency $\eta$, and the resolution on energy absorbed by the inductor $\sigma_{E_\mathrm{abs}}$, respectively.
 The final two columns indicate which source of noise dominates the device and the relation between the internal quality factor $Q_i$ and the coupling quality factor $Q_c$.
 The first two rows are for the same device~\cite{Moore2012a}, when considering all resonators or a single resonator, for comparison to single-resonator devices.
 Another Mask C device is under test (OW230426), with the results of this calibration left to a future publication.
 The design masks of these devices are shown in Fig.~\ref{fig:device-masks}.